sepulworld/deadman-check/README.md

 ```
 <img width="1215" alt="screen shot 2017-04-23 at 11 14 36 pm" src="https://cloud.githubusercontent.com/assets/538171/25324439/b65541d6-287a-11e7-9b6d-4e1c9565eed2.png">

-Now the key, deadman/SilverBulletPeriodicProcess, at 10.0.0.1 will be updated with
+The Consul key, deadman/SilverBulletPeriodicProcess, at 10.0.0.10 will be updated with
-the EPOCH time for each SilverBulletPeriodic job run.
+the Epoch time for each SilverBulletPeriodic job run.
 If the job hangs or fails to run
-we will know via the EPOCH time entry going stale.
+the job frequency calculation will be in an alerting state.

 Next we need a job that will run to monitor this key.